mapbox/carto/docs/3.0.0.md

 Default Value: 1
 _(Color is fully opaque.)_

 The fill opacity of the marker.
+This property will also set the `fill-opacity` of elements in an SVG loaded from a file.
 * * *

 ##### marker-line-color `color`